 We are a people of the Word and theistic evolution puts the trustworthiness of the Word in question.
 We are a people committed to God’s plan of reconciliation, but if theistic evolution is true… what are we being reconciled to… and for what reason?
 When it comes to the foundation of the “main and the plain,” theistic evolution is eroding it away.

 But could theistic evolution also be a salvation issue?

 The thief on the cross came to believe in Jesus and joined Him in paradise that very day.
 Yet, what would have happened if by some amazing turn of events that thief had been set free and somehow survived the bodily harm?
 Would he have begun to learn and grow in his relationship with Christ?
 Would he have continued in his wicked ways of using and abusing others by stealing from them?
-If the thief on the cross somehow lived to a ripe old age, he would have to come to a fork in the road.
+If the thief on the cross somehow lived to a ripe old age, he would have had to have come to a fork in the road.
 He would have needed to make a hard decision… would he go his own way and continue to steal, or the way of Christ?
 Could the thief have honestly said he believed Jesus Christ to have been Lord of his life if he committed to a lifestyle of abusing others by stealing from them?
 This choice is one that truly determines salvation.

 In similar fashion, if an atheist evolutionist has an encounter with Jesus, and decides to follow Christ… is the evolutionist saved?
 Yes!
 Absolutely!
 Praise God!